Injectivity w.r.t. Distribution of Elements in the Compressed Sequences Derived from Primitive Sequences over $Z/p^eZ$

 \end{example}

 \begin{remark} For the case of strong primitivity, Corollary \ref{cor:value-occur} can be proved by \cite[Lemma 16]{ZQ04}.
-Corollary \ref{cor:value-occur} tells which elements of $\pring$ occur in $\seq{s}_\alpha$, and it is used in the proof of our main results later.
+Corollary \ref{cor:value-occur} tells which elements of $\pring$ occur in primitive sequences, and it is used in the proof later.
 Here, we include it for completeness and readability. \end{remark}